DOI-USGS/cloud-ht2c/README.md

 Not sure if we need this section...

 - AWS Account
-- AWS VPC with at least two subnets
+- AWS VPC with at least three subnets
 - AWS AMIs for HTCondor Control and Worker Nodes
 - Data to process